 You may not be familiar with glyphosate, but it is the active ingredient in herbicides such as Roundup.
 It is one of the most commonly used herbicides in the U.S. and has been registered for use since 1974.
-But is glyphosate dangerous?
+Is glyphosate dangerous though?
 There has been one major case to date where a plaintiff was awarded a large settlement because his cancer was found by the court to have been caused by glyphosate use.
 However, this doesn’t give us the full story regarding potential glyphosate dangers.

 About Glyphosate Herbicide